-Six surface waters in the district have been heavily modified for uses such as navigation (for example ports), water storage, and public drinking water supply.
-These are: Foynes Harbour, Limerick Dock, Doo Lough (Clare), Lough Derg (from Killaloe bridge to Parteen weir) and the River Fergus tidal barrage.
-Sixteen other waters are man-made (artificial): they include the Grand canal, Royal canal and Shannon Erne waterway.
-These modified and artificial waters provide important uses and benefits to society, which cannot be replaced by other means and need to be retained.
-Therefore, these waters are subject to a different set of objectives.
+Four surface waters in the district have been substantially changed (heavily modified is the term used).
+Surface waters are heavily modified for such uses as navigation (for example ports), water storage, public drinking water supply, flood defence or land drainage.
+Rosslare Harbour, New Ross Port, the Lower Suir Estuary and a stretch of the Breagagh River are heavily modified.
+Eight other waters in the district are man-made (artificial): they include four sections of the Grand Canal, the Cahore and Castlebridge Canals, the Barrow Navigation and the Ballynafagh reservoir.
+The benefits from such modifications need to be retained, so these waters are subject to a different set of standards.